bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 ## Bodo Cloud Platform Concepts {#bodo_platform_concepts}

-This page describes the fundamental concepts you need to know to use the Bodo Cloud Platform.
+This page describes the fundamental concepts needed to use the Bodo Cloud Platform.

 ### Organizations